pytorch/xla/README.md

   expensive, so setting this flag might help.
 It should be verified by the user that truncating to 32bit values is a valid operation according to the use of _PyTorch_ _Long_ values in it.

+## Communication

+We use github issues to communicate with users and open source contributors.
+Please file an issue for questions, bug reports, feature requests, install issues, RFCs, thoughts, etc.

+## Contributing

+We appreciate all contributions.
+If you are planning to contribute bug fix for an open issue, please comment on the thread and we're happy to provide any guidance.
+You are very welcome to pick issues from `good first issue` and `help wanted` labels.

+If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
+Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.

+Please refer to [contribution guide](CONTRIBUTING.md) for detailed guidelines to submit PRs.